 An integral part of our progression was founder Wes’s decision to move the company from Chicago to Flint, MI.
 While an unlikely city for a fashion startup, Flint’s community has proved to be inspiring, supportive and resilient.
 Further, it has proved integral in shaping Article One.
 We are surrounded by a community of tenacious doers who want to see their neighbors succeed.

 Article One was founded to raise awareness and funding for Vitamin A deficiency in developing nations.
-We accomplish this mission by donating a portion of each pair sold to Helen Keller International.

 Most people are unaware that about 500,000 children globally go blind each year from Vitamin A deficiency, and half of those children die within 12 months as a result of Vitamin A deficiency.
 Even more astounding, it costs just one dollar for a year’s worth of supplements for one child.
 That means a one dollar donation to Helen Keller International will ensure at least one child will not die or go blind from vitamin A deficiency.